 We find that natural languages optimize the simplicity/informativeness trade-off in how they organize their indefinite pronoun systems.
-These results represent an extension of efficiency analyses to a system of function words, thus tying in with Steinert-Threlkeld 2019 and Uegaki 2020 in concluding that similar communication pressures are shaping both content and function word categories across languages.
+These results represent an extension of efficiency analyses to a system of function words, thus tying in with Steinert-Threlkeld 2019, 2021, Mollica et al. 2021, Zaslavsky et al. 2021, Uegaki 2022 in concluding that similar communication pressures are shaping both content and function word categories across languages.

 Furthermore, we find that there is quite some variability in terms of what the closest point on the Pareto frontier would be for natural languages' indefinite pronoun systems in Experiment 1.
-Going back to the question of what causes variation between natural languages, this result suggests that some of the variation is due to languages 'finding' different solutions to the problem of simplicity/informativeness trade-off optimization.
+Going back to the question of what causes variation between natural languages, this result suggests that some of the variation is due to languages finding different solutions to the problem of simplicity/informativeness trade-off optimization.
 Finally, in Experiment 2, we find that artificial languages satisfying Haspelmath's universals are better at trading simplicity and informativeness than languages which do not.
-In other words, Haspelmath's universals contribute to the simplicity/informativeness trade-off optimization.
-Going back to the question of what causes linguistic universals, this result suggests that simplicity/informativeness trade-off optimization is one of their causes.
-A question that remains for future work is to find out which of Haspelmath's universals help with the optimization: it is conceivable that only a proper subset of them do, and that the rest need a different explanation.
+In other words, there is a correlation between languages' satisfying Haspelmath's universal and their optimizing of the simplicity/informativeness trade-off.
+This suggests that the simplicity/informativeness trade-off optimization may explain some of Haspelmath's universals.
+A question that remains for future work is to find out which of Haspelmath's universals can be explained with the trade-off optimization: it is conceivable that only a proper subset of them can, and that the rest need a different explanation.